..

 • wyourname/wool is a zero-star GitHub repo that does one job: script DRM.
 A big slice of the Chinese reward-farming (薅羊毛) scene rents it to seal their fraud scripts so they can’t be lifted straight off GitHub.

-• Track A, the old tier, is a Cython module (loader_39_x86_64.so) running a hand-ported JavaScript DES.
+• The old tier is a Cython module (loader_39_x86_64.so) running a hand-ported JavaScript DES.
 I reversed it end to end.
-The key is hardcoded (f30db728...), the same eight bytes in every build, so it protects nothing.

 Why I started pulling on these .so files